getmubarak/Microservice/lab5/Readme.md

-# Connect Microservice Service with Database Access in Kubernetes #
+#  Microservice Service with Database Access in Kubernetes #
 Time : 30 minutes

 ## create a storage volume of 256 MB